Volunteer in Bali

 Can I use my phone while volunteering?

 We have no restrictions on our volunteers using their personal mobile phones, so make sure you unlock your phone for international SIM cards.
 To use your existing SIM, you will need to check with your current provider to see if your phone will function in Bali.
-Keep in mind international roaming charges may apply, and these can be quite expensive.
+Keep in mind that international roaming charges may apply, and these can be quite expensive.

 Can I buy SIM card in Bali?